KhronosGroup/Vulkan-Samples/samples/performance/texture_compression_basisu/texture_compression_basisu_tutorial.md

 Once we have successfully loaded the file from disk, we can transcode it from ETCS1/UASTC to our desired target format from the list we created earlier.

-We first check if the source KTX2.0 file actually needs transcoding via ```ktxTexture2_NeedsTranscoding```.
-This is always the case for all KTX2.0 texture files used in this sample, but if a file would e.g. already contain a native format like BCn, then we wouldn't have to transcode it.
+We first check if the source KTX 2.0 file actually needs transcoding via ```ktxTexture2_NeedsTranscoding```.
+This is always the case for all KTX 2.0 texture files used in this sample, but if a file would e.g. already contain a native format like BCn, then we wouldn't have to transcode it.

 If the file needs transcoding, we then call the Basis Universal transcoder from the *libktx* via ```ktxTexture2_TranscodeBasis```.
 This will transcode the texture data into the GPU native target format: